TheOracle7/test-website/README.md

 # test-website
-This is the test wensite on my LocalWP
+This is the test website on my LocalWP